 Advocate for change

 With partners like Code.org, we encourage states to increase access to CS education and count CS courses toward math and science credit requirements.
-In the past four years, the number of these states has climbed from 11 to 35.
+In the past four years, more than 45 states have passed policies to boost computer science.

 We partner with over 110 nonprofit organizations in 41 countries to reach millions of young people with quality digital skills and computer science experiences that pique interest in technology and spark excitement.

 Explore curated digital skills resources from digital literacy courses to computer science tutorials and more.

 Limited access to digital skills threatens to widen the income gap between those who have the skills to succeed in the 21st century and those who do not.

 To reduce the gap, all young people need the opportunity to learn computer science, especially those least likely to have access.

 In 2016, there were 530,472 open computing jobs in the United States but only 42,969 computer science graduates to fill them.